TEALSK12/apcsa-public/curriculum/Unit3/Lesson-304.md

 3. Distance from the Badlands to Ponyville =

 ##### Exercise 3
 Write a program that helps Princess Luna plan a 3-stop tour of Equestria.
-Your program should prompt the user (in this case Princess Luna) for three destinations in Equestria, as defined by their x and y coordinates on the map.
+Choose any 3 locations in Equestria, as defined by their x and y coordinates on the map.
 You program should output the distance between the three destinations.

 You should use the distance methods you wrote for Exercise 2.